The BBC Announces ‘The League of Gentlemen’ Will Return To Royston Vasey With Three New Episodes

 — BBC Press Office (@bbcpress) August 23, 2017

-The League of Gentlemen series officially ended in 2002 and won a BAFTA for Best Comedy Series in 2002 as well as a Rose D’Or at the international awards festival.
-Pemberton, Shearsmith, Dyson and Gatiss returned after the series for The League of Gentlemen’s Apocalypse film in 2005 as well as their stage show The League of Gentlemen Are Behind You! the same year, as the Metro report.
+The League of Gentlemen series officially ended in 2002 and won a BAFTA for Best Comedy Series in 2002, as well as a Rose D’Or at the international awards festival.
+Pemberton, Shearsmith, Dyson, and Gatiss returned after the series for The League of Gentlemen’s Apocalypse film in 2005, as well as their stage show, The League of Gentlemen Are Behind You! the same year, as the Metro report.

 It is quite impossible to call this deeply original, perverse, gallows humor series simply comedy, as Jeremy Dyson once remarked when he spoke to The Guardian about the ideas that the creators deemed funny.